Going the Old School Route

 ![]() |

-Waterford's Great Charter Roll (photo from irishartsreview.com) |
+Waterford's Great Charter Roll |

 ![]() |

-Bishop's Palace (photo from zolkc.com) |
+Bishop's Palace |

 Born in 1823 at the hotel where we are staying when it was still his family home, Meagher was a fierce Irish nationalist who amassed a stack of accomplishments before his death at a young age.
-As a young and ardent revolutionary, Meagher joined the extremist Young Ireland movement, a group of like-minded nationalists who rejected the nonviolent methods of Irish leaders and pressed for the declaration of a war of Irish independence.
+As a young and ardent revolutionary, Meagher joined the extremist Young Ireland movement, a group of like-minded nationalists who rejected the nonviolent methods of Irish leaders and pressed for the declaration of a war for Irish independence.

 As the son of a wealthy family, Meagher had attended college in England.
 In 1848, he traveled to France to learn about the strategies and events which had led to the successful French Revolution the previous century.
 While there, a group of French women sympathetic to Irish nationalist aspirations presented Meagher with a tricolor flag they had designed.
 Similar to the French national flag in design, this Irish tricolor incorporated green for the Gaelic Celts, orange for the Normans, and white for the union and peaceful co-existence of the two for more than 600 years.